 I have no idea why it took me so long to get one of my own.
-They are a brilliant little invention and for less than $20, money well-spent because they are such a huge time saver.
+They are a brilliant little invention and money well-spent because they are such a huge time saver.
 Even my toddler got in on the action, cranking out spirals of peeled apples.
 If you have the time and patience, it’s a great way for little hands to help out.

 We used Gravenstein apples because they are a soft variety so they break down quickly as they cook.
 Simply toss the peeled, cored, cut apples into a large pot.
 Add enough water to keep the apples from scorching on the bottom.
 It doesn’t take much liquid because the apples will give off quite a bit of their own as they cook.
 You can always stir and check, adding water as needed.

 Let the apples simmer on medium-low heat, stirring occasionally.
 I cook and stir the apples for around 30-45 minutes, giving them more time to break down because I like a smoother applesauce.
 If you like it perfectly smooth, you could even run it through a blender, food mill, or food processor.